Bookvetter is Personal

 Bookvetter was created from my personal experience.
 Like so many out there, I wrote a book, like some others out there, I elected to self-publish my book, and like all authors, I learned marketing books is much more than having a Facebook page.
 Bookvetter is the product of my journey in the literary world, from the creation of a book to the marketing of that book.

 From rough drafts to the finished product, I learned improvement is always possible.
 The challenge is finding objective feedback.
-I also learned quality content doesn't just happen.
-It grows, it's trimmed, it grows again, and ends up taking on a life of its own.
 All of this requires a special environment and the right people.

 The process of asking for reviews and interacting with book review bloggers was an eye opener.
 I came away with an appreciation and admiration for these lovers of literature.
 Just as it's a very small number of people who will ever write a book, it's an even smaller number of people who will read a book and then be willing to share a public opinion about it.

-My experience writing a book, and then working to promote it, convinced me the literary market place is wasting the talent and energy of the people involved.
+My experience writing a book, and then working to promote it, convinced me the literary market place is inefficient.
 Writers should be spending more time improving their material and writing more content, versus promoting their work.
-The time and expertise of reviewers shouldn't be wasted reading and reviewing sub-par material, and this group deserves a lot more consideration and respect than they have been given so far.
+The time and expertise of reviewers shouldn't be wasted with sub-par material, and this group deserves a lot more consideration and respect than they have been given so far.

 Bookvetter is about discovering the best stories and connecting people.
 There's no guaranteed outcome, rubbing shoulders with the king makers, or marketing strategy involved here.
 Put your effort into writing a great story, and if your content can survive peer review, then reviewers with a specific interest in your book will let the world know what they think.